Applying for an SBA Loan

 |Fast forward video 5 seconds||Turn closed captioning off|

-If you currently own a small business or planning to start one, you've no doubt heard about SBA loans.
+If you currently own a small business or plan to start one, you've no doubt heard about SBA loans.
 You probably know that they're business loans that are guaranteed by the U.S. Small Business Administration.
 You may also be wondering about the actual process of getting an SBA loan.

 Hi, I'm Chris Ledesma with Wells Fargo's SBA team.

-As the nation's largest SBA 7(a) lender in dollar volume since 2009, we've extended thousands of SBA loans.
-So, today I'd like to help you understand how to take advantage of this program.
+Today I'd like to help you understand how to take advantage of this program.

 The best tip I can give you is this: A knowledgeable banking team can make securing a loan as simple and as easy as possible.